ric2b/Vivaldi-browser/chromium/cc/animation/README.md

 [animation timeline](https://codesearch.chromium.org/chromium/src/cc/animation/animation_timeline.h).
 This should not be confused with the identically named Blink concept.
-In cc/animation, animation timelines are an implementation detail - they hold the animation players and are responsible for syncing them to the impl thread (see below), but do not participate in the ticking process in any way.
+In cc/animation, animation timelines are an implementation detail - they hold the animations and are responsible for syncing them to the impl thread (see below), but do not participate in the ticking process in any way.

 ### Main/Impl Threads